Pagasa-Centre/Pagasa-Centre-API/README.md

 Make start
 ```

 Feel free to test the endpoints using Postman.
-Reach out to Lionel if you have any questions.
+Reach out to Lionel if you have any questions